igorsouza-dev/chessgame-backend/README.md

 - **Boards**
   This table holds the state of the game, each move will generate a new board.
 Imagine this table as a snapshot of that moment of the game
   - id
-  - game_id - has a relatio with the games table
+  - game_id - foreign key of the games table
   - board - A JSON of the current board state
   - move_number - A sequence number that helps with history navigation
   - turn_player - the player who made the move